sridharsaig/CIR/README.md

 The project aims to become an implement to reconstruct scenes for forensic purposes ranging from crime investigation to scientific applications in the real world.

-That said, this space focusses on concising the installation requirements of the retriever with it's supportive versions and documents the API & citations of the project -
+That said, this space focusses on concising the installation requirements of the retriever with it's supportive versions and documents the API & citations of the project.

 The [Project-Blog](Project-Blog) gives further insight of the project surplus the journey of developing this conception.